The train brought civilization to the Texas frontier but after

 GALVESTON - Galveston Railroad Museum & Center for Transportation

-GRAPEVINE - 1901 Cotton Belt Railroad Depot & Museum.
+1901 Cotton Belt Railroad Depot & Museum.
+Train service

-GREENVILLE - the 1896 Katy Depot is now the Greenville Railroad
+The 1896 Katy Depot is now the Greenville Railroad Museum including

-Museum including railroad artifacts, Lionel model train display,
+railroad artifacts, Lionel model train display & hobby shop.

 HOUSTON - Gulf Coast Railroad Museum